A Place To Call Home

 - “Hold 30% for 30%.”
 SUCCESSFUL COMPROMISE!
 20% of units funded by housing bonds are now required to be set aside for under 30% AMI plus the possibility of an additional 10% units subsidized by vouchers and/or third party rental subsidies.

-- Learn more about our platform for housing bonds by clicking here.
+- Learn more about our platform for the $50 million housing bond referendum that passed in November 2018 clicking here.

 Read the Housing Charlotte Framework that passed City Council unanimously on August 27, 2018 by clicking here.